EXPRESSCLUSTER/MySQL/MySQL for Linux EN.md

 MySQL setup
 ---
 Please note that the following points are different if you set MySQL to EXPRESSCLUSTER.
-- database have to create Mirror disk that maneged by EXPRESSCLUSTER.
+- Database have to create Mirror disk that managed by EXPRESSCLUSTER.
   You have to set only active server if you create database and database cluster.